connervieira/Predator/DOCUMENTATION.md

                 - Depending on the configuration, Predator might submit the license plate detected to a push notification service.
                 - If a plate detected is in one of the alert databases, it will show a prominent alert message in the console output.
         - Dash-cam mode
-            - In dash-cam mode, Predator will record video indefinitely until disk space runs out, the return key is pressed, the Predator process is terminated, or a problem is encountered.
+            - In dash-cam mode, Predator will record video indefinitely until `Ctrl + C` is pressed, the Predator process is terminated, or a problem is encountered.
             - Predator will not detect license plates in this mode.
 However, you can use video recorded dashcam video from this mode with pre-recorded mode in order to scan for license plates at a later time.
-            - The dash-cam video recorded will be saved to the working directory as `predator_dashcam_TIME_CHANNEL_SEGMENT.mkv`.
+            - The dash-cam video recorded will be saved to the working directory as `predator_dashcam_TIME_CHANNEL_SEGMENT_TYPE.mkv`.
                 - `TIME` is replaced by a Unix timestamp of when the file was created.
                 - `CHANNEL` is replaced by the name of the device used, as specified in the configuration.
                 - `SEGMENT` is replaced by the segment number, if dashcam video segmentation is enabled in the configuration.
+                - `TYPE` is replaced by either the letter "N" or "P" to indicate "normal" or "parked" mode respectively.

 ## Debugging